-Image and Text contributed by Jaya Bachchan, Mumbai
+Image and Narrative points contributed by Jaya Bachchan, Mumbai

 This photograph of my parents Taroon Coomar Bhaduri and Indira Bhaduri is by far one of my most favourite images of all, and while I have asked myself the reason so very many times, I am still not sure why.
 I had looked at and thought about it so often, that a few years ago my mother simply gave it to me as a gift.